-This tax is imposed on persons who send or receive interstate and/or intrastate telecommunications-including telephone, telegraph, private line, channel, teletypewriter, computer exchange, mobile radio and telephone, and paging services.
+This tax is imposed on those who send or receive intrastate and/or interstate telecommunications-including telephone, telegraph, private line, channel, teletypewriter, computer exchange, mobile radio and telephone, and paging services.
 The tax applies to the transmission of messages or information between or among points by wire, cable, fiber optics, laser, microwave, radio, satellite, and other methods.
 Telecommunications providers collect the tax from customers.
 Administered by Department of Revenue.
 (35 ILCS 630/1 ff.)

-Rate and base: 7% of gross charges by businesses for transmitting messages in interstate or intrastate commerce.
+Rate and base: 7% of gross charges by businesses for transmitting messages in intrastate or interstate commerce.

-See "Note on Abatement of Public Utility Taxes" on page 93.
+See "Note on Abatement of Public Utility Taxes" on page 94.